-In the interests of transparency, directors whose terms of office expired during the financial year are also indicated.
+(1) In the interests of transparency, directors whose terms of oce expired during the financial year are also indicated.

-2.1.2 Experience and terms of office of the members of the Board of Directors\\\\\ since June 15, 2018
+2.1.2 Experience and offices of the members of the Board of Directors

-The Board of Directors is composed of 11 members.
-Information relating to the members of the Board of Directors and notably their principle terms of office outside the Coface Group are described in the section below\.
+The Board of Directors is composed of 12 members.
+Information relating to the members of the Board of Directors and notably their principle offices outside the Coface Group are described in the section below (1).

-François RIAHI
+Francois RIAHI

-Appointed on June 15, 2018

-Chairman of the Board
+Chairman of the Board of Directors

-of Directors